 As a devout dreamer, which is the oldest religion of earth, Brėkšta and her other name is Vakarė are now a passion and devotion, more of a magical ceremony about the power of woman in circle, and the mirrors of nature in connection with sacred art, magic, dreaming and a more mystical earth.
 When I reached a relationship with mother earth and her showing me her magical powers of light and shadow it was then I did my first Brėkšta ritual.

-I don’t do rituals too often, maybe once a year or once every three years, and I have always done my ceremonies alone up until 2016.
-I chose to do this, because true ancient goddess are too powerful to bring into my ceremonies where I am fully and consciously responsible.
+I don’t do rituals too often, maybe a few times a year for specific reasons.
+I chose to do my work this way, because true ancient energies are too powerful to bring into ceremonies where I am fully and consciously responsible.
 It wasn’t until my own initiations of deaths and rebirths were completed after 50 years, did I even want to do them with my apprentices or an intimate circle.
 The results are two powerful as night goddesses bring real chaos.
 If you do ceremony with night goddesses and they do not bring real chaos, then you have not yet been truly initiated by mother earth.
 And believe me, that is a good thing.

-Brėkšta stands for woman’s prehistoric life, a symbolism, an element if you will, not human, nor animal, nor legend, she is our dreamer goddess, and when we dream, we enter her language, a language of the soul, of image, of projection, of creative mirrors and through our emotional body we return to it when we need it, when nature and we, were one.
+Brėkšta is one of the closest woman’s prehistoric life, a symbol, an element if you will, not human, nor animal, nor legend, she is our Dreamer goddess, and when we dream, we enter her language, a language of the Soul, of image, of projection, of creative mirrors and through our emotional body we return to it when we need it, when nature and we, were one.
 In Lithuanian it reads ...

 Brėkšta lietuvių mitologijoje – ankstyvo ryto aušros ir sutemų deivė.